sandialabs/GenTen/README.md

 many-core Intel Phi accelerators, and Nvidia GPUs.
 Compiling for each architecture requires specifying compilers and architecture-related Kokkos options in the Genten configure scripts.
-Examples for each supported architecture can be found in genten/config-scripts, however the necessary steps will be summarized here.
+Examples for common cases are summarized here.

 #### Intel CPU architectures

 For Intel CPU architectures, the Intel compilers should be used, along with Intel MKL.
 The configure scripts are similar to the ones above.
-For example, a configure script for Haswell is
+For example, a configure script for Skylake is

 ```
 #!/bin/bash